-PlayStation 5 is one of the most popular gaming consoles with 14M+ units sold while PS4 is in a different league with 51M+ units sold at the time of writing this.
-Both the consoles offer a huge list of games like Returnals, Spider-Man: Miles Morales, and others.
+PlayStation 5 is one of the most popular gaming consoles, with 14M+ units sold, while PS4 is in a different league, with 51M+ units sold at the time of writing this.
+Both consoles offer a huge list of games like Returnals, Spider-Man: Miles Morales, and others.
 However, based on the latest dump of reports we at GetDroidTips received as well as ones posted on the PlayStation community, Reddit, and other forums, users are facing PS4/PS5 game crashing issues.

 Some users reported that specific game crashes while some mentioned the system crashes as a whole.
 If you are struggling with the same, you have come to the right page as we have analyzed the potential issues behind the PS4/PS5 crashing issue and provided a list of troubleshooting methods that will aid in fixing the annoying issue.

 PlayStation 5 doesn’t have a factory defect (at least that we know of) that would explain why users are reporting PS5 crashing issues.
 This means there can be varied issues crashing the console.
 I have mentioned some issues that might be behind your PS5 crashing or freezing.

 - Aggressive reset mode

 - Outdated game version

 You just encountered a problem with your PS5, the first thing that comes to mind is if restarting the console can help.
 Well, if you thought it would, you are almost right because many times, the PS5 or technically any other device would crash, it’s because of temporary issues and that is where a good tug in the form of restart or reboot makes everything go away.
 Here’s how you can do it